Wheeler's delayed-choice experiment: Bohmian interpretation

-One of the easiest ways of "making sense" of the delayed-choice paradox is to examine it using Bohmian mechanics.
-The surprising implications of the original delayed-choice experiment led Wheeler to the conclusion that "no phenomenon is a phenomenon until it is an observed phenomenon", which is a very radical position.
-Wheeler famously said that the "past has no existence except as recorded in the present", and that the Universe does not "exist, out there independent of all acts of observation".

-However Bohm et al. (1985, Nature vol. 315, pp. 294–97) have shown that the Bohmian interpretation gives a straightforward account of the behaviour of the particle under the delayed-choice set up, without resorting to such a radical explanation.
-A detailed discussion is available in the open-source article by Basil Hiley and Callaghan, while many of the quantum paradoxes including delayed choice are summarized in Chapter 7 of A Physicist's View of Matter and Mind (PVMM) using both Bohmian and standard interpretations.

-In Bohm's quantum mechanics, the particle obeys classical mechanics except that its movement takes place under the additional influence of its quantum potential.
-A photon or an electron has a definite trajectory and passes through one or the other of the two slits and not both, just as it is in the case of a classical particle.
+In Bohm's interpretation of quantum mechanics, the particle obeys classical mechanics except that its movement takes place under the additional influence of its quantum potential.
+A neutron for example has a definite trajectory and passes through one or the other of the two slits and not both, just as it is in the case of a classical particle.
+However the quantum particle in Bohm's interpretation is inseparable from its associated field.
+That field provides the quantum properties.
+In the delayed choice experiment, wave packets associated with the field propagate along both paths of the interferometer, but only one packet contains a particle.
+The field aspect of the neutron is responsible for the interference between the two paths.
+Changing the final setup at the detector to look for particle properties amounts to ignoring the field aspect of the neutron.

 The past is determined and stays what it was up to the moment T1 when the experimental configuration for detecting it as a wave was changed to that of detecting a particle at the arrival time T2.
 At T1, when the experimental set up was changed, Bohm's quantum potential changes as needed, and the particle moves classically under the new quantum potential till T2 when it is detected as a particle.
 Thus Bohmian mechanics restores the conventional view of the world and its past.
-The past is out there as an objective history unalterable retroactively by delayed choice, contrary to the radical view of Wheeler.

-The "quantum potential" Q(r,T) is often taken to act instantly.
-But in fact, the change of the experimental set up at T1 takes a finite time dT.
-The initial potential Q(r,T<T1) changes slowly over the time interval dT to become the new quantum potential Q(r,T>T1).
-The book PVMM referred to above makes the important observation (sec.
-6.7.1) that the quantum potential contains information about the boundary conditions defining the system, and hence any change of the experimental set up is immediately recognized by the quantum potential, and determines the dynamics of the Bohmian particle.
+The past is out there as an objective history unalterable retroactively by delayed choice.
+The quantum potential contains information about the boundary conditions defining the system, and hence any change of the experimental set up is reflected in changes in the quantum potential which determines the dynamics of the particle.